duncan-d/wildflower/_stylists/meg.md

 #email: meg@wildflowersalonmpls.com
 image_link: Meg.jpg
 layout: stylist
-blurb: Meg started working at Salon Stella in October 2014.
+blurb: Meg started cutting hair in Northeast in October 2014.
 She loves the people she works with and finds her clients to be amazing.
 ---

 Meg graduated from Aveda in 2007 and has worked in a few salons in the Twin Cities since then.
 She has explored a few avenues of the industry, including extensions and wigs, while still working behind the chair.
 She continues to take classes on cut and color techniques.